criecm/ansible-roles/criecm.apache/README.md

     `apache_directives ([])`: as in sites, but must be valid in `<Location>`
 * `protocols (apache_protocols)`:
   you may override `Protocol` per vhost - see https://httpd.apache.org/docs/2.4/mod/core.html#protocols
+* `stickysession` name of session cookie for use with load-balancing

 ### options (none by default)
 * `aliases ([])`: